camunda-community-hub/camunda-7-to-8-migration/camunda-platform-to-cloud-adapter/readme.md

 ## Add dependency

-Add the dependency to the adapter library (double check the latest version):
+Add the dependency to the adapter library (double-check for the latest version):
 ```
 <dependency>
     <groupId>org.camunda.community.cloud.migration</groupId>